-Pressure for local government reform dominated Bodington's concluding years as a Corporation member.
-Sutton Coldfield's Warden and Society was one of the few remaining "unreformed municipal corporations", having escaped abolition in 1835, when most traditional local bodies had been reformed.
-Thus, Sutton Coldfield's Corporation had not been given important new responsibilities for dealing with vital issues like building controls, refuse collection, drainage and sewage disposal.
+Bodington's concluding years as a Corporation member were dominated by pressure for local government reform.
+Sutton Coldfield's Warden and Society was one of the few remaining "unreformed municipal corporations."
+It had escaped abolition in 1835, when most of the nation's unelected local authorities had been reformed.
+This meant that Sutton Coldfield's Corporation had not been given important new responsibilities.
+It had little power, for example, to deal with vital issues like refuse collection, drainage and sewage disposal.
 The Corporation also had few legal powers to regulate planning of new buildings and limit their impact upon the environment.
-With the consistent rise in Sutton Coldfield's population, these concerns had become critical.
-From only 1821 inhabitants in 1811, the population had accumulated steadily to 7737 in 1871, with Census returns showing another 1800 people by 1881.
+With the on-going rise in Sutton Coldfield's population, these concerns had become critical.
+There had been only 1821 inhabitants in 1811 but the population had accumulated steadily to 7737 in 1871.
+(By 1881, Census returns showed a further increase of 1800 people).

 The Plants Brook carried away the bulk of the Town's sewage outflow.
-Its course across the New Hall Valley, from Sutton Coldfield to the River Tame at Minworth, was described as by Rev W K Riland-Bedford as "an overflow of malodorous matter" (12) Refuse pits and other methods of sewage disposal were overwhelmed.
-But still the population relentlessly grew and building continued, almost without regulation.
+Rev W K Riland-Bedford described its course across the New Hall Valley, from Sutton Coldfield to the River Tame at Minworth, as "an overflow of malodorous matter."
+(12) Refuse pits and other methods of sewage disposal were overwhelmed.
+But the population of Sutton Coldfield relentlessly increased and building continued, almost without control.

-There was eventually a serious threat that the neighbouring local authority (Aston Union) would be requested to tackle these issues, at unacceptable expense to the people of Sutton Coldfield.
-Bodington was appointed to yet another Committee to "devise best means to return the municipal powers and duties heretofore exercised by the Corporation" (13).
-As late as 1876, when he was 77, Bodington was travelling to Parliamentary hearings in London, pleading for extended municipal powers to be granted to the Corporation, despite its unreformed and undemocratic status).
-Meeting little sympathy, Bodington and his colleagues lost patience, withdrew from negotiations, and started a search for other remedies.
+There was a growing threat that the neighbouring local authority (Aston Union) would be requested to tackle these issues, at unacceptable financial cost to the people of Sutton Coldfield.
+Bodington was appointed to yet another Committee to "devise best means to return the municipal powers and duties heretofore exercised by the Corporation."
+(13) As late as 1876, when he was 77, Bodington was travelling to Parliamentary hearings in London, still pleading for extended municipal powers to be granted to the Corporation, despite its unreformed and undemocratic status).
+Meeting little sympathy, Bodington and his colleagues finally lost patience, withdrew from negotiations, and started a search for other remedies.